Clothing and Equipment list for trekking in Nepal, Bhutan, India, and Tibet.

 Clothing & Footwear

-The most important point to remember when packing your clothing is that, with the exception of your set of smart clothes for the town, all the clothes for your trek should fit in your kit bag.
+The most important point to remember when packing your clothing is that, except for your set of smart clothes for the town, all the clothes for your trek should fit in your kit bag.
 If you can't get it all in, you have too much!
 Pay particular attention to airline baggage weight limits, both on international and domestic flights, and to your trek weight allowance.

 • Small Day-sack 20-30ltrs - Small lockable suitcase/bag for leaving clothes in the hotel while on the trek.